swachtma/reactivating-rails-app/.docker/README.md

 # Creating the Production Swarm

-Notes on working with Docker in development and production environments when managing this project.
+Instruction for working with Docker in development and production environments when managing this project.

 ## Install Docker